-- An appreciation for the liberal arts to include:
+- An appreciation for the liberal arts

 - An understanding of gender perspectives and social justice

 - An understanding of the nature and application of moral, ethical, and religious values

 - An understanding of leadership and opportunities for personal growth